terrehbyte/awesome-ue4/README.md

 ### Utilities
 - [UE4RenderDocPlugin](https://github.com/Temaran/UE4RenderDocPlugin) - Plugin for integrating suppport for Renderdoc, a graphics debugging tool.
-- [CVar List with Explanations](http://www.kosmokleaner.de/ownsoft/UE4CVarBrowser.html) - A solid list of the Cvars available in UE4 with decent explanations of each.
+- [UE4 Console Variables and Commands](http://www.kosmokleaner.de/ownsoft/UE4CVarBrowser.html) - A solid list of the CVars available in UE4 with decent explanations of each.

 ## Resources